Signs of Vitamin Overdose

 Fat-Soluble Vitamins: Small Overdose, Big Trouble

-Overconsumption of Vitamin D can lead to hypercalcemia (elevated blood calcium levels), which may cause nausea, vomiting, weakness, kidney dysfunction, and, in severe cases, cardiac arrhythmias and soft tissue calcification.
+Overconsumption of Vitamin D can cause hypercalcemia, leading to nausea, vomiting, weakness, kidney problems, and, in severe cases, irregular heartbeat and soft-tissue calcification.

-Vitamin E in excess can interfere with the normal blood clotting mechanism, raising the chance of bleeding problems and stroke, especially if you’re on blood thinners.
+Excess Vitamin E can interfere with normal blood clotting, raising the chance of bleeding and stroke, especially if you take blood thinners.

-**If you experience symptoms of vitamin overdose, such as severe nausea, confusion, irregular heartbeat, or other concerning symptoms, seek immediate medical attention or contact the U.S. Poison Control hotline at 1-800-222-1222 (available 24/7).
+If you notice signs of vitamin overdose such as severe nausea, confusion, irregular heartbeat, or other concerning symptoms, seek medical care or contact the U.S. Poison Control hotline at 1-800-222-1222 (available 24/7).

 Read More: NIH / NCBI Vitamin D toxicity overview